mantidproject/mantid/docs/source/release/v6.9.0/mantidworkbench.rst

 - Fixed a crash which could occur when opening a file with unicode characters.
 - Fixed a bug where changing waterfall x and y offsets would not update the plot axes limits.
 - Fixed a bug where double clicking a plot to open the settings dialog would not end a pan/zoom event if either tool was selected.
-- Fixed a crash when opening the :ref:`algm-Rebin` algorithm dialog when a group workspace is selected as the input workspace.
+- Fixed a crash when opening the :ref:`Rebin <algm-Rebin>` algorithm dialog when a group workspace is selected as the input workspace.
 - Fixed a bug in the plot settings axes tab where editing an axis title and clicking ``Apply to all`` would clear your changes.
 The UI has been slightly reworked to make it clearer what ``Apply to all`` interacts with.
 - Fixed a crash that could occur when an editor tab was closed while executing.
 - Fixed a crash from setting both waterfall plot offsets to 0.